6.2. Working with Matrices

 0

-If you work much with MATLAB, you will occasionally run across a warning message saying that a matrix is close to singular.
+Using MATLAB, you will occasionally see a warning message that a matrix is close to singular.
 The message may also reference a rcondition number.
-The condition number and rcondition number are metrics indicating if a matrix is invertible, which we will describe in Matrix Condition Number.
-For our discussion here, we will focus on the rank as our invertible test.
+The condition and rcondition numbers indicate if a matrix is invertible, which we will describe in Matrix Condition Number.
+We will focus on the rank as our invertible test for our discussion here.

 6.2.7.
 Cross Product

-The cross product is a special operation using two vectors in \mathbb{R}^3 with application to geometry and physical systems.
-Although cross product is an operation for vectors, it is included here because matrix operations (determinant or multiplication) is used to compute it.
+The cross product is a special operation using two vectors in \(\mathbb{R}^3\) with application to geometry and physical systems.

-The cross product of two nonparallel 3-D vectors is a vector perpendicular to both vectors and the plane which they span and is called the normal vector to the plane.
-The direction of the normal vector follows the right hand rule as shown in figure Fig. 6.12.
+The cross product of two nonparallel 3-D vectors is a vector perpendicular to both vectors and the plane they span, and is called the normal vector to the plane.
+The direction of the normal vector follows the right-hand rule as shown in figure Fig. 6.11.
 Finding the normal vector to a plane is needed to write the equation of a plane.
 Projections Onto a Hyperplane shows an example of using a cross product to find the equation of a plane.

 Cross Product by Determinant